-Carol Hoorn Fraser was born in Superior, Wisconsin in 1930.
+Carol Hoorn Fraser was born in Superior, Wisconsin, in 1930.
 She graduated from Gustavus Adolphus College in Minnesota in 1951 with a major in chemistry and biology and a minor in art and literature.
-She returned to Minneapolis after a year abroad, which included theology studies at the University of Göttingen, and in 1959 obtained her Master of Fine Arts Degree from the University of Minnesota.
+After a year abroad that included theology studies at the University of Göttingen, she returned to Minneapolis and in 1959, obtained her Master of Fine Arts Degree from the University of Minnesota.
 She was considered one of the “brightest lights” among the young Minnesota artists at the time, winning top prizes at juried exhibitions at the Walker Arts Centre and the Minneapolis Institute of Arts and having her work purchased by important local institutions including the Walker Arts Centre.

 She married her husband, John Fraser, in 1956, and they moved to Nova Scotia in 1961 where John taught at Dalhousie University.
 Carol became one of the region's most respected and best known artists, this in addition to her role as teacher, director of the Dalhousie Art Gallery, curator and art critic.
 She achieved national and international recognition, being elected a member of the RCA in 1976, and exhibiting her work in a national solo traveling exhibition organized by the Dalhousie Art Gallery in 1977-78.
 She participated in national group exhibitions at the National Gallery of Canada in 1962, 1963 and 1964; the Montreal Museum of Fine Arts in 1962, 1963 and 1968; Expo '67 World's Fair in Montreal and the Montreal Olympics in 1976.